dais-ita/dais-ita.github.io/dais/clusters/cluster1.md

 achievement there are details about military relevance, scientific advances provided as a textual summary and, in some cases, a demonstration or presentation video.

-## Representation and composition of complex analytics
+## Representation and Composition of Complex Analytics
 * [Dynamic Communications Replanning Using a Vector Symbolic Architecture](/1a02/)
 * [Addressing for Intelligent Routing in Mobile Military Networks](/1a03/)
 * [Semantic Vector Mapping for Coalition Operations](/1a04/)